Relkion/quartz/content/NaNoWriMo/NaNoWriMo-April-2022.md

 disableToc: true
 ---

+##### The End: April 30, 2022
+IT'S OVER!
+I had a lot of fun!
+I'll admit, it was relaxing to just write without editting anything at all and just watch the words flow onto the page without obsessing over prose.
+I managed to get Act I down and the beginning of Act II, but the rest of the book is still hazy.
+I know what I want to happen, but I'm not sure what order I want events to progress.
+But I think I did okay.
+I'm still learning.
+This website is a mess.
+I need to clean it up.
+The "chapters" I wrote are closer to scenes and I need to condense and restructure.
+I will take the chapters down after a while because I plan to edit, and honestly they are kind of an embarrassing mess.
+It was mostly an excercise of forebearance on my part.
+I wanted to just throw things out there without worry.
+I've signed up for Story A Day for May as my next project.

+##### The Beginning
 I've had this idea for a book series bouncing around for quite some time and [NaNoWriMo](https://nanowrimo.org/what-is-camp-nanowrimo) was just the excuse that I needed to jumpstart the whole endeavor.
 This is my first time participating, wish me luck!

 But first, a [[TianDiRen-Foreword|foreword]].
 Reading this section is not by any means necessary to understand the work (hopefully,) but if you have a minute to kill...